top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 You might have noticed that your vehicle doesn’t really go in a straight line when you command it to.
 For example, when the same voltage is supplied to each motor, the Duckiebot will not go straight as might expected.
 Also, the vehicle might not go at the velocity you are commanding it to drive at.

 Therefore, these constants needs to be identified individually for each single robot.
 The determination process to do so is called system identification.
+This can be done by odometry calibration : we determine the model parameter by finding the parameters that fit best some measurements of the poition we can get.

-Odometry calibration is the process of determining model parameter to “match” predicted motion and measurements.
-For the duckiebot odometry calibration is the process aimed at identifying the kinematic parameters used to reconstruct the robot’s absolute configuration from the given voltage input.
+Hence, when these kinematic parameters are defined, we are able to reconstruct the robot’s velocity from the given voltage input.

 Increasing the accuracy of the Duckiebot’s odometry will result in reduced operation cost as the robot requires fewer absolute positioning updates with the camera.
 When the duckiebot crossing an intersection forward kinematics is used.
 Therefore, the performance of safe crossing is closely related to having well calibrated odometry parameters.

 ### Existing solution {#sysid-final-literature}